craftcms/.github/SECURITY.md

 ## Scope

 We are only interested in vulnerabilities that affect Craft or [first party Craft plugins](https://github.com/craftcms), tested against **your own local installation of the software**.
 You can install a local copy of Craft by following these [installation instructions](https://craftcms.com/docs/installing).
-Do **not** test against any Craft installation that you don’t own, including [craftcms.com](https://craftcms.com) or [demo.craftcms.com](https://demo.craftcms.com).
+Do **not** test against any Craft installation that you don’t own, including [craftcms.com](https://craftcms.com).

 ### Qualifying Vulnerabilities